Role of tensor forces in nuclei: Conclusions

 \section{Conclusions}

-Tensor interactions between nucleons are of great importance for describing the structure of nuclei and the mechanisms of nuclear reactions.
-As the number of nucleons in a nucleus increases, the role of tensor forces increases.
-The assumption of the existence of an averaged effective interaction between nucleons in the nucleus leads to the conclusion that the nucleus contains a "force center," and nucleons acquire orbital angular momenta relative to this "force center."
-Our approach suggests the absence of such a "force center" in the nucleus.

-Numerous modifications of the cluster model of the nucleus do not take into account the Pauli Exclusion Principle.
-This approach is justified by the dubious assumptions that the wave functions of clusters in the nucleus do not overlap or that these clusters are bosons.
-Our approach takes the Pauli Exclusion Principle into account naturally.
+In this work, it has been demonstrated that a realistic description of nuclear properties for \(A > 4\) systems can be achieved without introducing artificial fitting parameters, provided that the intrinsic multi-dimensional structure of the nucleon-nucleon interaction is strictly taken into account.
+By recognizing that nuclear forces unfold within a four-dimensional generalized configuration space governed by the coordinates (\(R\), \(L\), \(S\), \(T\)), we provide a solid physical foundation for several phenomena that conventional central-potential models fail to explain adequately.

-This approach explains the lifetime of the $^8$Be nucleus, the Hoyle state, and the possible shift in the reaction threshold during cluster emission.
-Similar effects can be observed in other nuclei and in various nuclear reactions.
+This approach provides an explanation for the $^8$Be lifetime, the Hoyle state, the sequential reaction mechanism, and the reaction threshold shift during cluster emission.
+Similar effects are possible in other nuclei as well as in various nuclear reactions.

-It can also be noted that in nuclear interaction, the direction of acceleration does not coincide with the direction of the force.
-This is the main difference between nuclear and electromagnetic interaction.
-Therefore, it is appropriate to classify the atom as belonging to the macrocosm, while the microcosm begins with the nucleus.